What is VAT and how does it work?

 Official VAT Schemes

-There are various official VAT schemes that may be of interest, mainly for small businesses:
+Various official VAT schemes may be of interest, mainly for small businesses:

-• Cash Accounting - If your taxable turnover is under £1,350,000 a year, you can arrange to account for VAT on the basis of cash received and paid, rather than the invoice date or time of supply.
+• Cash Accounting — If your taxable turnover is under £1,350,000 a year, you can account for VAT based on cash received and paid rather than the invoice date or time of supply.

 • Flat Rate Scheme - This is for businesses with a turnover of under £150,000.
-It saves on administration as you just pay a set percentage of your VAT-inclusive turnover based on your business sector, rather than accounting for VAT on each individual "in and out".
+It saves on administration as you pay a set percentage of your VAT-inclusive turnover based on your business sector rather than accounting for VAT on each individual "in and out".
 It can also reduce the VAT you pay in some situations.
-It is important to identify the right business sector to avoid problems down the line.
+Identifying the right business sector to avoid problems down the line is important.

 How can we help you today?